 The reasons you explained to me are very valid and understandable.
 To avoid hurt feelings, I would just leave out the part about you “wanting to be alone for your trip” 🙂

-They might be a little hurt (and miffed) at first but if they love you, they will get over it and ultimately understand that it was the best option for you.
+They might be a little hurt (and miffed) at first but if they love you, they will get over it and ultimately understand that a destination wedding with no guests was the best option for you.

 This could be a tough thing to communicate so you have to be mentally prepared for the backlash that could come with it.
-Don’t let it bring you down and just remember that even if you had a big hometown wedding with 300 guests, people will still find a reason to criticize.
+Don’t let it bring you down.
+Just remember that even if you had a big hometown wedding with 300 guests, people will still find a reason to criticize.
 It is the nature of weddings to bring out the critics in people.

 Whether you announce it before or after the fact, take lots of pictures and bring them home to share with family and friends.
 I would also love to see them! 🙂